Moonwalker7/Smart-Parking-System/README.md

-# pune university smart parking system
+# Smart Parking System

-An Android application to help commuters find a parking space close to respective departments, they wish to visit.
+This is an Android application built as a course project to help commuters find parking spaces close to the respective education departments.